Have to wait and see how Sharjah pitch turns up for T20 WC, says Sangakkara | english.lokmat.com

 Rajasthan Royals' Director of Cricket Kumar Sangakkara has admitted that the Sharjah wickets are not ideal T20 wickets for batting and it would be interesting to see how they behave in the upcoming ICC Men's T20 World Cup.

-Ishan Kishan played an unbeaten knock of 50 runs off just 25 balls with the help of five 4s and three 6s to help Mumbai Indians defeat Rajasthan Royals by eight wickets with 70 balls to spare on Tuesday at the Dubai International Stadium.
+Ishan Kishan played an unbeaten knock of 50 runs off just 25 balls with the help of five 4s and three 6s to help Mumbai Indians defeat Rajasthan Royals by eight wickets with 70 balls to spare on Tuesday at the Sharjah Cricket Stadium.

 "These types of pitches are challenging, it is a case of adapting and being smart.
 We spoke about Sharjah wickets in the lead-up to this game and what the bowlers and batters have to do.
 We knew the first six overs would be easy and then it would be a case of building a platform and getting to the 15-over mark with wickets in hand so that we capitalise towards the backend.
 For the bowlers, it is hitting that back of a length," said Sangakkara while replying to anquery during a virtual press conference.